j1m-renwick/mgeneratejs/README.md

 ### Referencing generated values

-If you need to reference the same generated value multiple times in the same template, then you can use the `-c` flag to specify a context JSON object.
+Use the `-c` flag to specify a map of variables for the template context, which will enable to reference the same generated value multiple times in the same template.
-This will resolve to a variable that can then be referenced in the template JSON as needed, e.g.
+These will each be resolved to a variable that can then be referenced in the template JSON as needed, e.g.

 ```
 mgeneratejs '{"name": {"$resolve":{"variable":"myVariable"}}, "nameAgain": {"$resolve":{"variable":"myVariable"}}}' -c '{"myVariable": "{{faker.name.firstName()}}"}' -n 3